tophergates/mobile-web-specialist/03-service-worker/04-quiz-registering-service-worker.md

     });
   ```

-  Refresh the page once after completing your code to register the Service Worker.
-Refresh the page a second time to begin seeing console.log messages from the Service Worker fetch event.
+  Refresh the page once after completing your code to register the `Service Worker`.
+Refresh the page a second time to begin seeing `console.log` messages from the `Service Worker` `fetch` event.

   </p>
 </details>